Madame John's Legacy: Description

+History

 Although archival records point to 1788 as the date of completion for its construction, archaeological investigations suggest that the house possibly incorporates a significant amount of an earlier one built on the site circa 1730 by François Marin and occupied by his widow, the New Orleans businesswoman Elisabeth Réal, until her death in 1777.
 Following the 1788 fire, owner Manuel de Lanzos instructed the American contractor Robert Jones to recycle as much brick and iron hardware as possible from his damaged house, suggesting that enough of it survived the fire to be included in the rebuilding.
 Whether entirely rebuilt in 1788 or a restoration of a damaged structure, the house managed to survive the 1794 fire unscathed.
 It underwent a number of alterations in the 19th century, most notably as part of a conversion to apartments in the late 19th century.

-In 1947 the house was donated to the Louisiana State Museum and operated as a museum until 1965, when it was closed due to hurricane damage.
+In 1947, the house was donated to the Louisiana State Museum and operated as a museum until 1965, when it was closed due to hurricane damage.
 It was subjected to a painstaking restoration in the early 1970s, restoring it as much as possible to its late 18th-century appearance, and reopened.

+Historic markers on the "Madame John's Legacy" building in the French Quarter.

+As of June 2026, the museum is closed for further restoration.

+In popular culture

 This house is briefly seen in the 1994 movie Interview with the Vampire in a scene where caskets are being carried out of the house while Louis (Brad Pitt) is describing Lestat (Tom Cruise) and Claudia (Kirsten Dunst) going out on the town.
 Part of 12 Years a Slave was also filmed at the house.